Why is landlord insurance more expensive than homeowners?

 Lack of maintenance isn’t necessarily always the landlord’s fault.
 Claims certainly arise when a particular renter isn’t alerting a landlord to potential maintenance issues.

-Landlords will be the first to tell you their tenants don’t necessarily take care of a home they rent the same way they would if they owned it.
-Enter your zip code below to view companies that have cheap auto insurance rates.
-Secured with SHA-256 Encryption
+Landlords will be the first to tell you their tenants don’t necessarily take care of apartment buildings or the home they rent the same way they would if they owned it.
+Sure, long-term rentals may treat it as their own personal house, but that’s not always going to be the case.

 Secured with SHA-256 Encryption